emsquid/pic/README.md

     * `--cols` and `--rows` options to choose the size of your image (always tries preserving ratio)
     * `--upscale` option to preview image at full wanted size if needed
     * `--force` option to bypass protocol support
+    * `--static` option to only show first frame of GIFs

 ## Installation